 How to Top Dress: Remove the top 2-3 inches of soil and replace with fresh soil every couple years.
 Take care not to harm any roots that may be near the surface.

 Too tall?
-Top them.
-You can control the plant's height by cutting it back.
+Prune it.
+You can control ti plant's height by cutting it back.
 New branches often grow from the base of the plant after pruning.
 Use sharp pruners to avoid tearing the stems.

-Many named cultivars are available to choose from, including some with pink, red and orange streaked leaves.
-'Tricolor' is a common variety with pink, red and cream variegation.
-'Rededge' has a compact growing habit with red-bordered leaves.
-'Red Sister' is another popular variety heavily streaked with red.
+Many named Cordyline fruticosa cultivars are available to choose from, including some with pink, red and orange streaked leaves.

 Light: Bright, indirect light.
 Leaves that lose their color and variegation aren't getting enough light.
 Moving the plant near a window where it gets bright, filtered light is ideal.

 Water: Keep soil evenly moist spring through fall.
 In winter, allow the top inch (2.5 cm) to dry out between waterings.
-Use rainwater to avoid adding fluoride and chlorine that's often present in tap water.
+Cordyline fruticosa is sensitive to fluoride and chlorine that's often in tap water.
+It's a good idea to use rainwater or distilled water.
 If that's not practical, allow tap water to sit for 24 hours so that the chemicals in it will dissipate.

 Humidity: Aim to maintain 50-60% relative humidity around ti plant.
 This tropical native prefers moist air, especially in the hot summer months.
 Dry air will cause leaf tips to turn brown.
 Keep ti plant away from drafts and heat/AC vents.
 A cool-mist room humidifier works best to add humidity around your Cordyline plant.
 It also loves to be misted.